No joy yet for housing construction

 Original article by Roy Morgan

-Australians aged +14 expect inflation of 4% per year over the next two years, according to the Roy Morgan Inflation Expectations Index for March 2019.
-This is unchanged on February but down 0.3% on March 2018, and the index remains at its lowest since late 2016 for a second straight month.
-Inflation Expectations remained significantly below the nine-year average of 4.9% in March.
-Analysis by voting intentions shows that Inflation Expectations for supporters of the major parties diverged further in March, with the index decreasing by 0.2% for L-NP supporters to only 3.4%.
-In contrast the Inflation Expectations of ALP supporters increased by 0.2% to 4.1%.
-Greens supporters now have the lowest Inflation Expectations of any group after another fall, down 0.5% to 3.3%.
-March Inflation Expectations are based on personally interviewing a nationwide sample of 4,069 Australians aged 14+ face-to -face in their own homes.
+Australians aged +14 expect inflation of 3.7% per year over the next two years, according to the Roy Morgan Inflation Expectations Index for April 2019.
+This is down 0.3% on March and down 0.8% on April 2018, and a new record low for the indicator.
+Inflation Expectations have now dropped to 1.2% points below the nine-year average of 4.9%, the largest gap below average since late 2015.
+Analysis by voting intentions shows that Inflation Expectations for L-NP supporters have dropped to only 3.4%, down 0.7% from a year ago, while those of ALP supporters are now just above the national average at 3.8%, also down by 0.7%.
+The Inflation Expectations of Greens supporters are in comparison little changed from a year ago at 3.8%, down by only 0.2%.
+April Inflation Expectations are based on personally interviewing a nationwide sample of 4,154 Australians aged 14+ face-to-face in their own homes.

 CORPORATES